yimmyj/cse15l-lab-reports/labreport2.md

 # Lab Report 2
 ## Part One

-Below is the code for the String Server:
+Below is the code I wrote for StringServer:

 ```
 import java.io.IOException;